Cloudlynx/docs/gettingstarted.rst

 .. image:: _static/gettingstarted/fig33.png
    :alt: Security Group Rules – successfully added new rule

+.. sidebar:: **Note:**

-**Note:** Once a rule is created, it cannot be edited later.
+   Once a rule is created, it cannot be edited later.
 If a rules needs to be changed, it needs to be deleted and created as a new rule with new parameters.

 Delete a Rule
 """""""""""""